hideki2k02/Osu-Frankenstein/README.md

-# Osu-Frankenstein
+# Osu! japa4551's Frankenstein
  My Osu!
-Skin
+Skin (Now in GitHub so i can know what the hell am i doing) Basically a mix of various skins till i get something i like